intrinio/javascript-sdk/docs/SecurityApi.md

 var opts = {
-  'source': null, // String | Return intraday prices from the specified data source 'startDate': new Date("2018-01-01"), // Date | Return intraday prices starting at the specified date 'startTime': "4200", // String | Return intraday prices starting at the specified time on the `start_date` (timezone is UTC)
-  'endDate': new Date("2018-01-01"), // Date | Return intraday prices stopping at the specified date 'endTime': "4200" // String | Return intraday prices stopping at the specified time on the `end_date` (timezone is UTC) };
+  'source': null, // String | Return intraday prices from the specified data source 'startDate': null, // Date | Return intraday prices starting at the specified date 'startTime': null, // String | Return intraday prices starting at the specified time on the `start_date` (timezone is UTC) 'endDate': null, // Date | Return intraday prices stopping at the specified date 'endTime': null, // String | Return intraday prices stopping at the specified time on the `end_date` (timezone is UTC) 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };

 securityAPI.getSecurityIntradayPrices(identifier, opts).then(function(data) {